Cloud8/Metablock/Readme.md

 ###Collaboration
   We're *open to pull requests*!
-If you'd like to collaborate, offer feedback, now better english or best of all - better code, feel free to do so.
+If you'd like to collaborate, offer feedback, know better english or best of all - better code, feel free to do so.
   Please use the issues section on this github repository.